tonyfast/literacy/readme.md

 # Macros

-## yaml magic
+## yaml

-Being an indented code block with <code>---</code> to invoke yaml syntax as valid data input.  _This is great for taking notes._
+Begin a code block with <code>---</code> to invoke yaml syntax as valid data input.  _This is great for taking notes._

     ---
     refs:
     - roxygen.org/knuth-literate-programming.pdf
     - https://en.wikipedia.org/wiki/Literate_programming

+> _The yaml source must contain named objects at the top level._